The Oh Hellos: Musical style and influences

 The Oh Hellos have a "Celtic-influenced style" that has also been referred to as a “majestic” brand of folk-pop.
 Though they write all of their music themselves, Maggie and Tyler combine their voices with a string band and choir to complete their sound.
-Sometimes there are as many as 13 musicians on stage when they are performing.
+In the past, there have been up to 13 musicians on stage with them while they are performing.

 Maggie and Tyler have a very deep, introspective style.
-A defining characteristic of their music is the contrast between the soft melody and the intense lyrics, creating a sort of tension, as The Daily Times calls it.
+A defining characteristic of their music is the contrast between their soft melodies and intense lyrics, creating 'a sort of tension', as The Daily Times calls it.
 Many of their releases, such as Through the Deep, Dark Valley and Dear Wormwood, could be considered concept albums as they tend to tell a story with concepts and themes running through it.

-Their music is also inspired by their Christian faith and their experiences with it throughout their lives.
+Their lyrics often contain Greek mythological, Biblical, and literary allusions.